void-linux/void-docs/src/config/external-applications.md

 Some Octave packages require external dependencies to compile and run.
 For example, to build the control package, you must install the `openblas-devel`, `libgomp-devel`, `libgfortran-devel`, `gcc-fortran`, and `gcc` packages.

+## MATLAB

+To use MATLAB's help browser, live scripts, add-on installer, and simulink, install the `libselinux` package.